matt-lewton9/Portfolio-Website/_manufacturing/composites.md

 I'm on the composites subteam of Purdue Space Program Liquids.
 We're designing and manufacturing a structural carbon fiber airframe and fins.

-We made our carbon fiber tubes with wet layup vacuum bagging around a mandrel.
-However, we have had issues with resin density and wrinkles, so we will be pivoting to oven cured prepreg fabric in a two piece vacuum bagged mold.
+We started by makinmng carbon fiber tubes with wet layup vacuum bagging around a mandrel.
+However, we have had issues with fiber volume fractoion and wrinkling, so we will be moving to oven cured prepreg fabric in a two piece vacuum bagged mold.

 I am using Ansys ACP to design and simulate the strength of composite airframes.
 We will be running experimental tests to validate the accuracy of our simulations before making the final airframe.